 Movable assets, however, can (in principle) be gifted without liability of Belgian gift tax when the gift is made in an informal way.
-However, when the donor of a gift free of Belgian gift tax dies as a Belgian resident within a period of three years after the gift was made, Belgian inheritance tax is due on the gift.
+However, when the donor of a gift free of Belgian gift tax dies, as a Belgian resident within a period of three years after the gift was made, Belgian inheritance tax is due on the gift.
 Some gifts always qualify as a fictitious legacy subject to inheritance tax, even if the gift was made longer than three years before the donor's decease as a Belgian resident (eg, gifts made under the condition precedent of the decease of the donor).
 A Belgian resident can also opt for a gift of movable assets with payment of Belgian gift tax.
 The gift can be made before a notary.
 The underlying documents of an informal gift can be voluntarily registered.

-Gift tax is levied by regions.
-Belgium has three regions: Flanders in the north, Wallonia in the south and the capital city, Brussels, in the centre.
+Gift tax is levied by regions: Flanders, Wallonia and Brussels.
 Each region has specific rates, reliefs and exemptions in the field of gift tax.
 In principle, the applicable regime is the regime of the region where the donor resides.

-The rates for gifts of movable assets are flat rates, irrespective of the value of the gift, and depend on the kinship between the donor and the beneficiary.
-For gifts in direct line and between qualifying partners, the flat rate is 3 per cent in Flanders and Brussels and 3.3 per cent in Wallonia.
+In principle, each region applies low flat tax rates depending on the degree of kinship between the donor and the beneficiary.
+In direct line and between qualifying partners, the tax rate in Flanders and in Brussels is 3 per cent, and 3.3 per cent in Wallonia.

 All three regions have introduced a specific regime for the gifting of assets of family-owned businesses and shares in family-owned companies established in the EEA.
-The regions grant an exemption when conditions are met.
+If certain conditions are met, those assets and shares can be gifted free of gift tax.